LedLino/Phaser.js/README.md

 # Phaser - Framework for Web Applications

-OBS: This documentation is beeing updated with instructions and xamples on how to use the framework.
+OBS: This documentation is beeing updated with instructions and samples on how to use the framework.

 ## What is?